 Ashwaghandha (Withania somnifera)

 Ashwaghanda is an herb that has been used in Ayurveda for many years to restore your energy and vitality.
 In Ayurveda, it works great for those who are vata types or have an imbalance in either vata or kapha doshas.
 It is used to relieve anxiety and it is a powerful anti-inflammatory herb.
 It can help reverse the physical affects of stress and help reverse stress related male infertility.
 In Sanskrit, Ashwaganha means “horse vitality”.
 Some studies are showing that it may be more effective than ginseng as an adaptogen.

-The herb usuallycomes in a powdered form.
-Try 1-2 grams of the powder or about two capsules twice a day.
+The herb is usually available in a powdered form.
+Try 1-2 grams of the powder or two capsules twice a day.

 Rhodiola rosea (Golden root)